eerimoq/monolinux-jiffy/README.rst

 =========

 The final system enters user space in **0.33 seconds**, which is x seconds faster than the baseline system.
-The complete system, including an EXT4 file system and networking, is functional in just **2.2 seconds**.
+The EXT4 file system ready in **0.37 seconds** and networking in **2.2 seconds**.

 The table below contains measurements for both the baseline and final systems.
+The measurement point definitions are found later in this document.

 +-------------------+------------------------+---------------------+---------+
 | Measurement point | Elapsed time, baseline | Elapsed time, final | Delta   |